darktable-org/dtdocs/content/module-reference/processing-modules/color-harmonizer.md

 ## Effect controls

 pull strength
-: Colours will be shifted depending on their proximity to the nodes.
+: Colors will be shifted depending on their proximity to the nodes.
 The shift is strongest for pixels between nodes, and weakest (or zero) for pixels exactly on a node.

     Note: pull strength scales the **hue** correction only.
 The saturation correction (per-node saturation multipliers) is applied independently, at full strength regardless of this slider.